In this article, we will talk all about washing eggs. Do we need to clean eggs? If so, then why and how? If not, then why?

 Treatment and Safety

-Besides, since caged hens lay most eggs from stores, most are never happy, unlike the backyard chickens that roam about and eat what they want, producing healthy eggs.
+Most caged hens who lay store-bought eggs are depressed, unlike backyard chickens that roam and eat what they want, producing nutritious eggs.

-If you see chickens out in the open pecking at the ground as you walk up that farmer’s driveway, you buy the right kind of eggs.
-These chickens can consume bugs for protein and greens while working in the yard.
+You buy the proper eggs if you see chickens pecking at the ground as you walk up that farmer’s driveway.
+While working in the yard, these chickens can eat bugs for protein and greens.

 Also read: Mealworms for chickens